Skip to main content

 A

-For home theater surround duty, the Era 100s integrate seamlessly with the Beam.
-Dialogue stays anchored to the screen while ambient sounds and effects wrap around you.
-It's not quite the immersion of a dedicated 5.1 system with proper rear speakers, but for a wireless setup in an apartment, it's impressive.
+For home theater surround duty, integration with the Beam is seamless.
+Dialogue stays centered while ambient sounds wrap around you.
+Not quite a dedicated 5.1 system, but for a wireless apartment setup, it's remarkably effective.

 Ease of Use